json-schema-org/conference/content/_index.md

 {{% home-info what="Day:1,Participants:+2000,Sessions:9" class="primary" %}}

-## What is JSON Schema Conference 24?
+## What is JSON Schema Conference?

 <!-- change -->